isaacmario1/airbnb-clone-project/README.md

 These roles may overlap or be shared depending on the team size.
 For solo or small-team projects, individuals may take on multiple responsibilities.

+## Technology Stack

+This project leverages a modern full-stack development toolkit to replicate the functionality of the AirBnB platform.
+Below is a list of the core technologies used and their purposes:

+### 🔧 Django
+A high-level Python web framework used for rapid development of secure and scalable web applications.
+Django handles the backend logic, routing, RESTful API creation, user authentication, and admin interface.

+### 🐘 PostgreSQL
+An advanced, open-source relational database system used to store structured data such as user accounts, property listings, and booking information.
+It integrates well with Django and supports complex queries and transactions.

+### 🌐 HTML, CSS, JavaScript
+Used to build the static structure (HTML), styling (CSS), and interactive behavior (JavaScript) of the frontend interface.

+### ⚛️ React (Optional for Frontend)
+A JavaScript library for building user interfaces.
+React helps create dynamic, reusable components and offers a better user experience through single-page application (SPA) architecture.

+### 🚀 GraphQL (Optional)
+A query language for APIs that allows clients to request only the data they need.
+Can be used as an alternative to REST for more efficient data fetching between frontend and backend.

+### 🐳 Docker (Optional)
+Used to containerize the application and ensure consistent development, testing, and deployment environments across all machines.

+### 🔄 Git & GitHub
+Version control system (Git) and code hosting platform (GitHub) are used for collaborative development, issue tracking, and maintaining the project history.

+### ✅ GitHub Actions (CI/CD)
+Automates workflows such as testing, deployment, and linting whenever changes are pushed to the repository.

+---

+These technologies work together to deliver a robust, scalable, and maintainable AirBnB clone platform.

 ## Author
 Mwangale Isaac Maliro – [isaacmario1](https://github.com/isaacmario1)